 "New directions in science are launched by new tools much more often than by new concepts."

 Welcome to Intan Technologies, leader in the development of specialized integrated circuits for biological sensing.

-We create innovative low-power microchips to acquire bioelectric signals such as EMG, ECG/EKG, ECoG, EEG, neural action potentials, and local field potentials.
-Our products are used by biomedical companies and research groups in more than 25 countries around the world.
+We create innovative low-power microchips to acquire bioelectric signals such as EMG, ECG/EKG, ECoG, EEG, neural action potentials, local field potentials, and intracellular voltages and currents.
+Our products are used by biomedical companies and research groups in more than 40 countries around the world.

-We are pleased to announce the launch of our latest product line, the RHD2000 series digital electrophysiology interface chips.
-These revolutionary new devices integrate low-noise amplifiers, programmable analog and digital filters, a 16-bit analog-to-digital converter, and an industry-standard digital SPI bus onto a single piece of silicon.
+In 2013 we launched our RHD2000 series digital electrophysiology interface chips to sense extracellular biopotentials.
+In 2016 we released the CLAMP series patch clamp chips to sense intracellular voltages and currents, and our RHS2000 digital stimulation/amplifier chips for bidirectional extracellular communication.
+These revolutionary new devices integrate low-noise amplifiers, programmable filters, analog-to-digital converters, and digital I/O buses onto a single piece of silicon.
 Recording electrodes are connected to one side of the chip, and digital data streams out the other side.

-By transforming weak electrode signals directly into a digital data stream, the RHD2000 replaces all analog instrumentation and digitizing circuitry in electrophysiological monitoring and data acquisition systems.
-The small size and low power consumption of these integrated circuits enables the miniaturization of front-end electronics for electrophysiology recording instruments, brain activity mapping systems, advanced prosthetic interfaces, and wearable or portable biopotential recording systems.
-To facilitate product development using these chips, we have recently released the RHD2000 USB evaluation system which is built around the open-source Rhythm USB/FPGA interface.
+By transforming weak electrode signals directly into a digital data stream, Intan microchips replace all analog instrumentation and digitizing circuitry in electrophysiological monitoring and data acquisition systems.
+The small size and low power consumption of Intan chips enables the miniaturization of front-end electronics for electrophysiology recording instruments, brain activity mapping systems, advanced prosthetic interfaces, and wearable or portable biopotential recording systems.